eclipse/mraa/docs/up2.md

 UP Squared  Board   {#up2}
 ================================
-UP Squared is based on the Intel&reg; Celeron&trade; N3350 or the Intel&reg; Pentium&trade; N4200, formerly Skylake&trade;.
+UP Squared is based on the Intel&reg; Celeron&trade; N3350 or the Intel&reg; Pentium&trade; N4200, formerly ApolloLake&trade;.

 For the full specification please refer to the main specification page here: